A-Z of Collections

 Biblioteca Diocesana of Modena-Nonantola Diocese

-The online catalogues currently cover 30% of all documents.
-The library staff at Modena-Nonantola can undertake a search of the complete paper catalogue (especially ancient documents and manuscripts) and, if required, are able to check if specific documents are available and provide a digital version, if within Italian copyright legislation.
-Anyone interested in these arrangements should email Susan Murray, Director of Library and Learning Spaces.
+A reciprocal arrangement between Liverpool Hope University and Biblioteca Diocesana of Modena-Nonantola Diocese, allows Hope staff and students access to their Library catalogue and Serial catalogue to support their studies and research.
+The online catalogues currently cover 30% of all their documents.
+The library staff at Modena-Nonantola can undertake a search of the complete paper catalogue (especially ancient documents and manuscripts) and, if required, are able to check if specific documents are available as digital versions.

 Liverpool Hope Library is privileged to house the Anthony Cornwell collection of books, previously held in the Talbot Library in Preston where Cornwell spent many hours cataloguing the stock.
 The collection covers subjects such as theology, history, literature, art and some music books and is fully catalogued.

 Education Research Collection (Ed Stack)